Table of Contents

 By targeting only specific parts of the brain, eugeroics do not increase the overall psychomotor activity in your body as is again the case with other stimulants.
 Adrafinil and modafinil are more gradual and “smoother” acting drugs, ones that come on and wear off a lot more gently than others.
-Gone are the euphoric effects and feelings of anxiety typically associated with amphetamines, and the tough to bear “crashes” once they wear off.
+Gone are the euphoric effects and feelings of anxiety typically associated with amphetamines.
+So are the tough to bear “crashes” once they wear off.

 This difference makes adrafinil and modafinil much more approachable than other stimulants.
-As a result, they are a very popular smart drug and a go-to for anyone needing to perform at peak cognitive levels while staying energized and awake for long periods of time.
-Students, shift workers, and even exhausted parents needing to perform at their day jobs have flocked to either or both supplements.
+As a result, they have become very popular smart drug options.
+They’re almost a go-to for anyone needing to perform at peak cognitive levels while staying energized and awake for long periods of time.
+Students, shift workers, and even exhausted parents needing to perform at their day jobs.
+All flock to either or both supplements.

 For all their benefits, modafinil and adrafinil have few side-effects.
 The most common ones include headaches, stomach discomfort, and a dry mouth.
 On top of being rare, they are all usually brief and temporary.
-Bouts of insomnia may also occur if the supplements are taken too late in the day, but that’s an easy fix as well.
-Just don’t take them that late.
+Bouts of insomnia may also occur if the supplements are taken too late in the day.
+But, that’s an easy fix as well.
+Just don’t take them too close to bedtime.

 Adrafinil and Modafinil: The Similarities